alexjgriffiths/UnicornDomains/DNS Setup.md

-# Tokenising a DNS
+# Setting up a DNS

-How to tokenise your DNS domain (i.e. www.community.com) so it can act as an ENS domain and issue subdomains (i.e. alex.community.com)
+How to set-up and tokenise your DNS domain (i.e. www.community.com) so it can act as an ENS domain and issue subdomains (i.e. alex.community.com)

 ## Steps